 Students life in Italy: the 3 best one day trips from Milan

 Milan is the capital of Made in Italy, of fashion and design, is rich in history but looks to the future, never misses international events and knows how to satisfy every palate with many typical Italian dishes.

-But Milan is also in a privileged position to visit the main Italian and foreign cities, thanks to its central geographic location and it’s being well served by all means of transport.
+But Milan is also in a privileged position to visit the main Italian and foreign cities, thanks to its central geographic location and it is being well served by all means of transport.

 This is why it will not be difficult for you to organize day trips from Milan, taking advantage of weekends or even afternoons free of lessons.

 Below are the suggestions of ELLCI to organize your trips from Milan.
 This is not an exhaustive list, (did you know that Lombardy is the Italian region with more UNESCO sites ??!)
 But it is certainly a good starting point to start planning your trips from Milan!

 The 3 best one day trips from Milan to explore the Italian culture

 Venice in Lombardy?
 Yes, the Venetian domination reached the Orobic hills and from the 16th century, the imposing walls encircle the Upper Town, the medieval part of the city.

 Bergamo has a wonderful combination of historic architecture such as the Colleoni Chapel and modernity.
 The city, in fact, consists of an upper, medieval, and a modern downtown the Lower city.
 You can visit both via the funicular train or passing along the old walls.